-According to my approach, even though addiction is a behavioral problem that has a negative impact on people's performance, ability to work, quality of life and health, it is not a disease in itself.
+According to my approach, even if an addiction can have a negative impact on performance, work capacity, quality of life and people's health, it is not a disease in itself.

 Whatever their nature, at the beginning, bad habits are nothing but unhealthy coping strategies to unwanted feelings.
 When you overindulge in comfort food, smoking, alcohol, or drugs, the brain compensates by decreasing the associated sense of reward.
 As a result, you'll develop a tolerance and you'll want more and more of your fix in order to achieve the same "high" you once had.
 Thus, you develop bad habits which become stronger and stronger.

 Although your logic and rational mind understands that your bad habit becomes an addiction, it will probably be very difficult to overcome it using willpower alone.
-Because addictions are behavioral programs driven by emotions and stored in the subconscious mind, they are very difficult to access or reprogram through cognitive understanding or by rational willpower alone.
+Since addictions are behavioral programs that are stored in your subconscious mind and are driven by emotions, addictive behaviors are very difficult to reprogram by better understanding the root causes or by rational will alone.
 Quitting for good might be a challenge, since the nature of the addiction is to control and manipulate your thoughts and decisions, so that you will continue denying it and indulging in your guilty pleasures.

 Once you are addicted, I wouldn't bet that you can control your addiction just by thinking about it, talking about it, or understanding what's going on.
 The instant you start thinking of your favourite chocolate, of your last sip, your last cigarette, or your last fix, the next one is already on its way.
 Unfortunately, it seems to be difficult not to think about it, as this is the nature of all addictions: to control your thoughts through powerful feelings associated with withdrawal symptoms each time the fix doesn’t come in time.
 Therefor, changing a bad habit or overcoming an addiction is not an easy task.
 However, tapping into your own subconscious resources through somatic hypnotherapy could make your change much easier.